+Participation observation has

-Participant observation has been, and continues to be, the primary method used by anthropologists in evaluating culture.
-Students who take this course, either as a supplement to introductory cultural anthropology or as an alternative to typical cultural anthropology courses, will learn to actively participate in the examination of culture.
-Ethnographic fieldwork and/or media-based visual essays will be developed and presented in the classroom.
-Through this type of hands-on experience (participant observation), students will come to understand how film, photography, music, and fieldwork interviews, as examples, play major roles in the evaluation of cross-cultural materials.
-As part of the seeing and doing exercises in this course, students will review basic anthropological concepts, emphasizing trends in the analysis of societal cultural dynamics.
-The individual student projects will represent the culmination of full experiential learning in anthropology.
+been, and continues to be, the primary method used by anthropologists in evaluating culture.
+Students who take this course, either as a supplement to having taken introductory cultural anthropology or as an alternative to typical cultural anthropology courses, will actively participate in either ethnographic fieldwork and/or presentations based upon individual visual essays presented, and thus, a very broad exploration of experiential learning in anthropology will be presented.
+MnTC Goals: 5, 8.